gerixx/jcodeddi/README.md

 Individual construction suppliers for instance creation can be defined.

-Individual start up consumers for starting the system can be defined.
+Individual consumers for starting beans can be defined.

-Individual destruction consumers for instance shutdown and resource releases can be defined.
+Individual consumers for stopping beans can be defined.

 Multiple independent injector instances (wiring contexts) are possible.